The Projects and Construction Review: South Africa

 A key tenet of South African project finance is limited recourse to the project sponsors and apportionment of project risks among the project company's counterparties under the various project documents.
 The project company is typically structured as a single-purpose insolvency remote special purpose vehicle (SPV).
 There are some particularities in relation to security structures supporting South African project financings; these are discussed in Section V.

-REIPPP does not fit squarely within these public procurement categories.
-With regard to REIPPP, public procurement of electricity is undertaken by the DMRE; however, the Independent Power Producers appointed as preferred bidders pursuant to such public procurement process ultimately enter into Power Purchase Agreements (PPAs) with Eskom for the supply and purchase of the procured electricity.
+REIPPP (like RMIPPPP) does not fit squarely within these public procurement categories.
+With regard to REIPPP, public procurement of electricity is undertaken by the Department of Mineral Resources and Energy; however, the independent power producers appointed as preferred bidders pursuant to the public procurement process ultimately enter into power purchase agreements (PPAs) with Eskom for the supply and purchase of the procured electricity.
 Eskom's payment obligations under the relevant PPAs are underwritten by the National Treasury in terms of a separate implementation agreement.
 Put-and-call option agreements generally do not feature in South African public procurement.

 The finance documents usually comprise either a common terms agreement or a facility agreement (or both), hedging documentation, an intercreditor agreement, security documentation (discussed in Section V) and direct agreements, which grant to lenders to the project rights under key project documents such as the real estate, key supply and offtake contracts.
-Credit enhancement agreements, such as limited shareholder corporate guarantees and EPC and O&M contractor parent guarantees, are often required by lenders to bolster the project's security package.
+Credit enhancement agreements, such as limited shareholder corporate guarantees and engineering, procurement and construction (EPC) and O&M contractor parent guarantees, are often required by lenders to bolster the project's security package.

 iii Delivery methods and standard forms